Anoka Street stabbing survivor now out of hospital, says friend | CBC News

 'Unparalleled strength and courage'

+Graves was in the middle of stabbing Catherine Ready near the house when Ottawa police officers arrived.
+According to the Special Investigations Unit, Ontario's police watchdog, three officers opened fire on the 21-year-old when he refused to drop his knife.

+Graves was killed, while Ready — already wounded by her assailant — was also shot.

-Now, Eberhard is part of a charge to raise money for Ready, as she recovers from her injuries and grapples with the loss of her mother and her sister.
+Now, Eberhard is part of a push to raise money for Ready as she recovers from her injuries and grapples with the loss.

 According to information passed on by Ready's relatives, she was discharged from hospital last Wednesday, Eberhard said, and is being cared for by members of her extended family.